sftpplus/sftpplus-docs/docs/events/events-ssh.rst

 :Description: None
 :Data:
   :duration: Total time in seconds for which the file was opened.

+  :requested_path: The path as it was requested by the client.

   :total_write: Total bytes written to the file.